Nissan Navara: Latin NCAP

-2022

-The 2022 Frontier was tested by the IIHS:
+ANCAP

 2020 facelift

 On 5 November 2020, Nissan unveiled the facelifted D23 Navara along with the introduction of the Pro-4X trim level.
 The engines remain the same, but active safety equipment has been added.
-The facelifted model goes on sale in Australia in the first quarter of 2021.
+The facelifted model went on sale in Australia in the first quarter of 2021.

-The pre-facelift model stays produced in Barcelona plant for European markets until December 16, 2021.
+The pre-facelift model was produced in Barcelona plant for European markets until 16 December 2021.
 The reasons are declining sales of the Navara in the region and the fact the plant has been shut down.

 In March 2022, Nissan started producing the facelifted Frontier in Argentina.
 As of 2022, 34% of its parts are locally made and 65% of its production (including the Renault Alaskan) is exported.

 Nissan Navara EnGuard Concept

 The EnGuard concept is a modified D23 Navara pitched directly towards emergency rescue organisations.
 Unveiled at the 2016 Hannover Motor Show, the concept is notable for being the first prototype with a Nissan designed and developed portable battery pack.
 Other features that cater for rescue organisations include an onboard DJI Phantom 4 drone, an increased ride height, strobe lights and a fully adjustable suspension system.